aws-samples/aws-draco/README.md

-Once installed DRACO will copy every EBS and RDS snapshot taken in the designated 'Production' account that is tagged with `Draco_Lifecycle` across to the designated 'Disaster Recovery' account and re-encrypt them with a key known only to the DR account.
+Once installed DRACO will copy every EBS and RDS snapshot taken in the designated 'Production' account that is tagged with `Draco_Lifecycle` across to the designated 'Disaster Recovery' account and re-encrypt them with a key known only to the DR account (subject to Limitations - see below).
-(Note that copying unencrypted RDS cluster snapshots with encryption is not supported, so these will be copied across and stored as-is.)
 There they will accumulate continuously, subject to a retention policy.
 The retention policy for a snapshot is determined by the value of the tag `Draco_Lifecycle` which must take on one of several predetermined values:

 * `Ignore`: No action will be taken.
 Useful to suppress the warning messages that would otherwise be produced.